 In my case, I enter the keyword “Open Educational Resources” for obtaining scholarly resources using the handy search engine.

 Here is a snapshot of the academic search engine results page:

-In addition to that, you can see how many times the scholarly article have been cited.
+In addition to that, you can see how many times the scholarly article has been cited.

 The academic search engine allows you to access the research paper’s site directly from your search results page.